By Michael Roberts

 Dassin uses a lovely device of having a poster in cell R17 trigger flashbacks involving the girls that each inmate pines for in one way or another.
 The inmates are humanised as each episode shows what they have lost by being incarcerated, and Joe's is particularly revealing.
 His wife Ruth (Ann Blyth) is sick, wheelchair bound and the motivation for him to get out, she represents something pure and real and as he said 'there are all kinds of sick people, maybe we can help each other' acknowledging the darkness inside him and a desire to overcome it.
 The darkness inside Munsey is counterpoint to this and the sadistic pleasure he takes in tormenting and manipulating the inmates is almost sexual, indeed Dassin shows him stripped to the waist and fondling a rifle as if to underline it.
 'You're the psychopath here' the Doc opines at him when his disgust reaches a pitch.

 Lancaster is magnificent as the conflicted Joe, and continued his stellar surge to major stardom with this portrayal of a caged animal in need of the one thing that will give his suffering meaning, his lover, and even though he knows the fates are lined up against him you feel he'd rather die standing than live on his knees.
 Dassin handles the large cast with aplomb, his extensive theatre background a plus, and the atmosphere he creates is always convincing, whether in the claustrophobic cell scene's or out in the yard, with the remarkable set that serves as the centre of the film.
 He visually determines a world of architectural order at the outset, and a pretentious threat in the force of nature that Joe represents in the teeming rain.
-The chaos passes and order is restores as Dassin's camera once more passes the mathematical order of the cell doors, nature defeated for the time being.
+The chaos passes and order is restored as Dassin's camera once more passes the mathematical order of the cell doors, nature defeated for the time being.
 The strength of the piece is that it doesn't offer easy or pat answers, there are guards who are disgusted at Munsey and there are prisoners who are essentially decent men caught in an unyielding system.
-The machine demands it's fuel, and these men are part of an institutionalised processing conveyor that produces more problems than it solves.
-America still has the biggest percentage of prisoners in the western world per head of population.
+The machine demands its fuel, and these men are part of an institutionalised processing conveyor that produces more problems than it solves.
+America still has the biggest percentage of prisoners in the western world per head of population and has mostly now privatised the model, where capitalist profits are more important than solving the problem of why so many people are in prison in the first place..

 Dassin only made a couple more films in America before being blacklisted, tipped off by Darryl F. Zanuck and sent to London to shoot the remarkable noir Night and the City.